 - (1) For reasons of productivity, security and efficiency, the Company requires Mr. Visentin to use Company chartered aircraft for business travel.
 Mr. Visentin may also use the Company chartered aircraft for personal travel.
 The compensation value of personal usage of Company chartered aircraft is calculated based on the aggregate incremental cost to the Company, using the incremental aircraft operating rate based on the number of flight hours used, and primarily includes the cost of fuel, maintenance and other variable costs (such as the cost of landing fees, crew on the road expenses, trip related service and maintenance, airport taxes and fees).
 Mr. Visentin is also allowed to bring guests, such as family members, on the Company chartered aircraft.
-The Company does not provide gross-ups or other tax protection related to his personal use of Company chartered aircraft. - While Mr. Jacobson was CEO, he occasionally used Company chartered aircraft for domestic business air travel.
-On certain occasions, family members accompanied Mr. Jacobson on a business flight.
-In such situations, a de minimis amount of aggregate incremental cost is incurred by the Company, which is reflected in the above table for Mr. Jacobson. - (2) Mr. Tessler, who is a citizen of France, received certain benefits in connection with his international assignment in the U.S. and thereafter in the U.K. Included in this column are Mr. Tessler's assignment allowance (\$5,128), automobile allowance (\$12,675), and the cost of his incremental U.K. housing allowance (\$155,564). - (3) Amounts in this column include the imputed income for Company-paid life insurance under the Xerox Universal Life Plan. - (4) In light of significant business demands, Mr. Osbourn received extended time of ten months for home sale related reimbursements.
+The Company does not provide gross-ups or other tax protection related to his personal use of Company chartered aircraft. - While Mr. Jacobson was CEO, he also used Company chartered aircraft for personal air travel.
+The compensation value of Company chartered aircraft for personal usage for Mr. Jacobson is calculated in the same manner as described above for Mr. Visentin. - (2) Mr. Tessler, who is a citizen of France, received certain benefits in connection with his international assignment in the U.S. and thereafter in the U.K. Included in this column are Mr. Tessler's assignment allowance (\$5,128), automobile allowance (\$12,675), and the cost of his incremental U.K. housing allowance (\$155,564). - (3) Amounts in this column include the imputed income for Company-paid life insurance under the Xerox Universal Life Plan. - (4) In light of significant business demands, Mr. Osbourn received extended time of ten months for home sale related reimbursements.
 Mr. Osbourn's former home was sold during 2018 and this column reflects payment of certain closing costs in connection with that sale.
-The cost to the Company for the extended time is the same as if Mr. Osbourn had moved within the original time frame. - Prior to the announcement of the Separation, the intent was that Mr. Tessler would be localized in the U.S. As a result, he made significant commitments including the purchase of a home in the U.S. As part of the new leadership team, Mr. Tessler was asked in late 2016 to relocate to the U.K. to lead our International Operations.
+The cost to the Company for the extended time is the same as if Mr. Osbourn had moved within the original time frame.

+Prior to the announcement of the Separation, the intent was that Mr. Tessler would be localized in the U.S. As a result, he made significant commitments including the purchase of a home in the U.S. As part of the new leadership team, Mr. Tessler was asked in late 2016 to relocate to the U.K. to lead our International Operations.
 To offset the additional carrying charges on his home in the U.S. while it was being marketed for sale, in 2017 the Compensation Committee approved a modification to his relocation agreement to provide for additional benefits through September 2018 which totaled \$129,052.
 This column also includes other incidental benefits such as dependent travel and tax preparation services.